Listen to the Story

 Key Metrics Twitter uses to check the efficiency of its Revenue Model

-A few of the key metrics used by Twitter to monitor its performance of its revenue models are monetizable daily active users (mDAU), changes in the ad engagements, and cost per ad engagement. mDAU is described as people, organizations, or accounts that used Twitter or any of its applications that show ads on a given day.
+A few of the key metrics used by Twitter to monitor the performance of its revenue models are monetizable daily active users (mDAU), changes in the ad engagements, and cost per ad engagement. mDAU is described as people, organizations, or accounts that used Twitter or any of its applications that show ads on a given day.
 This helps in gauging the magnitude of the audience and their engagement with Twitter.

 Ad engagement is described as the usage of one of Twitter’s paid advertising features by its audience.
 It can comprise actions like retweeting, replying to a promoted tweet, following a promoted account, viewing an embedded video, subscribing for an advertiser’s service, completing a transaction on a third-party website, and so on.
 Changes in ad engagement help Twitter in analyzing the connection of users with advertising products or services.